plotly/Dash.jl/README.md

 * You can make your dashboard interactive by register callbacks for changes in frontend with function ``callback!(func::Function, app::Dash, id::CallbackId)``
 * Inputs and outputs (and states, see below) of callback are described by struct `CallbackId` which can easily created by string macro `callid""`
 * `callid""` parse string in form ``"[{state1 [,...]}] input1[,...] => output1[,...]"`` where all items is ``"<element id>.<property name>"``
-* Callback function must have the signature(states..., inputs...) and return data for output
+* Callback function must have the signature(states..., inputs...), and provide a return value comparable (in terms of number of elements) to the outputs being updated.

 ### States and Multiple Outputs
 ```jldoctest